Table Of Contents

 • Burstable (db.T2, db.T3)

-There are multiple sizes of RDS instances, much like Amazon EC2 instances.
-So you’ll need to rightsize them as well in order not to exceed your AWS budget.
+RDS instances come in multiple sizes, like Amazon EC2 instances.
+You’ll need to rightsize them as well to avoid exceeding your AWS budget.

 What about AWS instance prices?